 Begin in an upright standing position with your feet shoulder-width apart, maintaining good alignment with your head, shoulders, hips, and legs.
-Place your hands at your sides and engage your core.
-Shift your shoulders forward, then roll them up and back until you feel resistance in your shoulder blades.
-Return to the starting position and repeat the movement.
-After several repetitions, repeat the action on the opposite side.
+Place your hands at your sides.
+Engage your core.
+Lift your shoulders up, then roll them back until you feel resistance in your shoulder blades.
+Relax and repeat the movement.
+Start with 10 repetitions in each direction

 2. Full Body Extension